apostrophecms/uploadfs/README.md

 * The default JPEG quality setting for scaled-down versions of your image is `80`.
 This avoids unacceptably large file sizes for web deployment.
 You can adjust this via the `scaledJpegQuality` option, either when initializing uploadfs or when calling `copyImageIn`.

 * The `copyOut` method takes a path in uploadfs and a local filename and copies the file back from uploadfs to the local filesystem.
 This should be used only rarely.
-Heavy reliance on this method sets you up for poor performance in S3.
-However it may be necessary at times, for instance when you want to crop an image differently later. *Heavy reliance on copyOut is a recipe for bad S3 performance.
+Heavy reliance on this method sets you up for poor performance in S3 and Azure.
+However it may be necessary at times, for instance when you want to crop an image differently later. *Heavy reliance on copyOut is a recipe for bad S3 and/or Azure performance.
 Use it only for occasional operations like cropping.*

 * The `remove` method removes a file from uploadfs.